fizzywhizbang/gotranslate/README.md

 ## requirements

-You'll need a Google cloud API key in key.txt
+You'll need a Google cloud API key in key.txt under the cmd directory
+or include your own however you like

 to test you can type under the cmd directory go run . -t=fr -s=en -p="eat my shorts"
 or